d-ries/linux-essentials/03_commandline/02_lab.md

 ![CLI_LAB_ip_a](../images/03/CLI_LAB_ip_a.png)
 <br />

-*Second* we need to open Powershell on the Desktop and make a ssh-connection to the server.
-We are now working on the server from our desktop.
+*Second* he needs to open Powershell on the Desktop and make a ssh-connection to the server.
+He is now working on the server from his desktop.
 Cool, isn't it?
 ```bash
 ssh student@<server-ip>
 ```